jparise/vim-graphql/README.md

 filetypes can be "compound" (`javascript.jsx`) or use the "react" variant (`javascriptreact`).

-Syntax highlighting is also available within Vue templates.
+Syntax highlighting is also available within [Vue](https://vuejs.org/) templates.

 ## Testing

-The test suite uses [Vader.vim][].
-To run all of the tests from the command
+The test suite uses [Vader.vim](https://github.com/junegunn/vader.vim).
+To run all of the tests from the command line:
-line:

 ```sh
 make test